Beconase AQ Side Effects

 Applies to beclomethasone nasal: nasal aerosol liquid, nasal aerosol powder, nasal spray

-Along with its needed effects, beclomethasone nasal (the active ingredient contained in Beconase AQ) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by beclomethasone nasal (the active ingredient contained in Beconase AQ).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking beclomethasone nasal:More common
+You should check with your doctor immediately if any of these side effects occur when taking beclomethasone nasal:More common:

 - fast heartbeat

 - eye pain

 - nausea or vomiting

 - hives or welts, itching

 Applies to beclomethasone nasal: nasal aerosol with adapter, nasal spray